 When should I buy Bitcoin?
 Should I invest in Bitcoin today, or tomorrow?

 It is very hard to time any market.
-In early 2022, the crypto market was down a lot.
+In late 2022, the crypto market was down a lot, 75%, in fact.
 Was that the best time to buy?
 Instead, here are a few helpful strategies:

 - Buy before major updates